 TIFF strives to be accessible to all our audiences.
 We work closely with our accessibility stakeholders to help inform best accessibility practices and to provide welcoming and inclusive film-going experiences.

-See TIFF’s Multi-Year Accessibility Plan 2022–2026 to learn more about TIFF’s commitments.
+See TIFF’s Accessibility Policy and Multi-Year Accessibility Plan 2022–2026 to learn more about TIFF’s commitments.

 We encourage you to review the below information in order to plan your visit in advance and to make the most of your visit and film-going experience.

 All support persons are welcome.
 Support persons will not be charged for a ticket but must have one.
 Accessible and companion seating must be booked over the phone.
-Our Call Centre is open daily from 10am to 7pm at 416-599-2033 or 1-888-258-8433.
+Our Call Centre is open Tuesday to Sunday 12pm–5pm, at 416-599-2023 or toll-free at 1-888-258-8433.

 There may be lineups at Box Office, Concessions, or as you enter our cinemas.
 If you are unable to wait in line, please speak to a TIFF Front of House staff member for assistance.